timo-oster/tensor-lines/README.md

 `src/vtkParallelEigenvectors.cc`.

 ### generate_tet_dataset
-Small tool to generate example datasets.
-Execute `generate_tet_dataset -h` for valid command line options.
+Small tool to generate example datasets of a linear tensor field.
+Execute `generate_tet_dataset -h` for usage information.
 Generates a mesh in tetrahedral form with variable number of subdivision levels.
 Tensors at the four corners can be specified manually or randomly.
 Subdivision interpolates linearly between the corners.

+### generate_grid_dataset
+Small tool to generate example datasets of several analytic tensor fields with variable sampling density.
+Execute `generate_grid_dataset -h` for usage information.
+Samples the analytic tensor field on a regular grid and subdivides the cells into tetrahedra.